Seminars, training workshops and assistance missions

 - how to improve the legal framework and to overcome the difficulties with their implementation by the national authorities;

 - electoral campaign: use and abuse of administrative resources, looking for legal solutions and practices;

 - incoherencies in the electoral lists and the difficulties linked to citizens voting from abroad, looking for legal solutions and practices;

 - the functioning of the electoral administrations and the challenge of neutrality and impartiality, looking for legal solutions and practices.

 - Parliamentary conference on media freedom as a cornerstone for democratic elections (Berlin, 4 July 2016)

 During this conference, the delegation of the Venice Commission intervened on the questions on legal provisions on medias in the context of elections, on the ethic of medias and on transparency concerning the interests of political parties and on the role of parliaments in media freedom in the context of elections.
 The conference was hosted by the German federal parliament.

 The Venice Commission holds training workshops on the organisation of elections which are addressed to people in charge of implementing electoral legislation.
 These workshops aim at ensuring the practical implementation of the principles of Europe’s Electoral Heritage.
-So far such workshops have taken place in the following countries: Albania, Armenia, Azerbaijan, Georgia, Moldova, "the former Yugoslav Republic of Macedonia" and Ukraine.
+So far such workshops have taken place in the following countries: Albania, Armenia, Azerbaijan, Georgia, Moldova, Republic of North Macedonia and Ukraine.

 The Venice Commission holds training workshops in the field of electoral disputes.
-Since 2015, such training workshops took place, for instance, in Armenia, Georgia, Kyrgyzstan, the Republic of Moldova, “the former Yugoslav Republic of Macedonia” and Ukraine.
+Since 2015, such training workshops took place, for instance, in Armenia, Georgia, Kyrgyzstan, the Republic of Moldova, Republic of North Macedonia and Ukraine.